-Economics and Decision Science Department Chair/ Professor of Economics
+Economics, Marketing, Entrepreneurship and Analytics Department Chair/ Professor of Economics

-Dr. Xinyan Shi is a full professor of economics in the Department of Economics and Decision Sciences.
+Dr. Xinyan Shi is a full professor of Economics in the Department of Economics, Marketing, Entrepreneurship and Analytics.
 Prior to her appointment at UNCP, she worked at Central Michigan University for a year as visiting professor and was employed as a consultant before joining the graduate program.
 Dr. Shi's research interests include microeconomic theory, game theory, financial literacy, information economics, behavioral economics, public economics, and experimental economics.
 Her research has appeared in some leading economic journals, including Journal of Housing Economics (JHE), International Journal of Economic Theory (IJET), and Economics Bulletin (EB).

 Recently, Dr. Shi was awarded $1.8 Million by National Institute of Health on a grant project over two-year period.
 The project studies how people’s knowledge level and potential cognitive biases affect their behaviors towards COVID-19 testing and vaccination.
 As the Principal Investigator on the grant, she leads and oversees all aspects including research design and dissemination, personnel recruitment and management, contract preparation, intervention outreach, etc.